madetech/handbook/roles/sfia/lead_designer.md

 - Work with engineers and delivery manager to design and deliver a MVP live services with a client.

-A- dvises on the achievable target for a design sprint on a live service, prioritises value for users and impact for the client organisation.
+- Advises on the achievable target for a design sprint on a live service, prioritises value for users and impact for the client organisation.

 - Drafts the team shape and delivery rhyme bid proposal with a new client to do a discovery for a public service.